If you’ve spent any time interacting with an Amazon device, chances are you’ve encountered an Alexa Skill.

 Remember, like apps and chat bots, Alexa Skills will be best used for audience awareness and engagement, not direct sales.

-Examples of Brands Using Alexa Skills
+Examples of Brands Using Alexa Marketing and Skills

 Wondering how an Alexa Skill could fit into your marketing strategy?

 Take a look at how these brands did it for some inspiration.